fazza-abiyyu/Simple-React-Chat-with-Theme-Switching/Readme.md

    - This endpoint also checks if the user requests a theme change and calls the `POST /preferences` endpoint to update the theme.

 4. **`POST /preferences`**
-   - Updates the user's theme preference to `light` (0) or `dark` (1).
+   Updates the user's preferences, including:

+   - theme: theme mode (0 = light, 1 = dark)

+   - language: preferred language (e.g., "en", "id")

-   - The theme preference is stored in the database and can be accessed during chat interactions.
+   - notifications: notification status (true or false) The preferences are stored in the database and are accessible during chat interactions.
 ---

 ### **How to Test the Preferences Feature**